Lanthanolania

 Lanthanolania (meaning "forgotten butcher") is an extinct genus of early reptile from Middle Permian (Wordian stage, or uppermost Kazanian in Eastern Europe) deposits of Arkhangelsk Oblast, Russia.
-It is known from the holotype and only specimen PIN 162/56, a nearly complete skull from the Glyadnaya Shchelya locality, Mezen river in Mesen District.
-It was first named by Sean P. Modesto and Robert R. Reisz in 2003 and the type species is Lanthanolania ivakhnenkoi.
+The genus contains a single species, Lanthanolania ivakhnenkoi, known from the holotype and only specimen PIN 162/56, a nearly complete skull from the Glyadnaya Shchelya locality in Mesen District.
+It was named in 2003 by Sean P. Modesto and Robert R. Reisz.